soazcomms/soazcomms.github.io/README.md

 where nnn runs from 000 to 037 as of 3 February 2025.
 Several units are extant, and have been running for up to 7 years.
 Their data are being incorporated in our data space.
 We took delivery of SQM units on 2/6/25 and have TESS units on order as of 1/22/25.
-As of 2/2/25, there are 6 extant units form the DSN.
+As of 2/2/25, there are 6 extant units forming the DSN.
 > [!CAUTION]
 > This code is a work in progress.